 The stretch between the M6 and the M60 is a key strategic route between Liverpool and Manchester.
 It is used by around 120,000 vehicles every day.
-More than 350 people are working on the latest stage of the project which involves major construction work to install new giant overhead gantries, CCTV masts, safety barriers and lighting columns.
+More than 350 people took part in the smart motorway upgrade, which involved major construction work to install new giant overhead gantries, CCTV masts, safety barriers and lighting columns.

-- replacing the existing steel central reservation with a concrete barrier, increasing safety and requiring less maintenance
+- replacing five miles of steel central reservation with a concrete barrier, increasing safety and requiring less maintenance

 - modifying more than 80 manholes to improve drainage